victoriademina/PaymentGateway/README.md

 2. `POST /transactions/create`: This endpoint is used to create a transaction.
 3. `GET /transactions/{merchantId}/{transactionId}`: This endpoint is used to retrieve the transaction details by ID of merchant who made the transaction and payment ID.

+Note: ideally, the merchantId should be passed as a part of JWT Bearer token.
+Because of the time constraints, it was not implemented but added to [Areas for Improvements](https://github.com/victoriademina/PaymentGateway#areas-for-improvements).

 🚀 **POST /merchants/create**

 **Request:**